Michael Avenatti Pleads Not Guilty to Defrauding Porn Star Client Stormy Daniels

 In Los Angeles, he was charged with stealing millions of dollars from clients, including much of the $4 million owed to a paralyzed man, along with dodging taxes, defrauding banks and lying during bankruptcy proceedings.
 When the charges were enhanced last month, federal authorities seized a private jet Avenatti co-owned.

-If convicted, he faces a potentially long prison sentence because the charges carry maximums stretching to hundreds of years in prison.
+If convicted, Avenatti faces a potentially long prison sentence because the charges carry maximums stretching to hundreds of years.